bionetslab/PARADYS/README.md

 conda env create -f environment.yml
 ```

-and then activate the newly created environment.
+and then activate the newly created environment `paradys_tool`.